greedia/greedia/README.md

 service_accounts = [ "/path/to/sa1.json", "/path/to/sa2.json", "path/to/sa3.json" ]
 ```

 Rinse and repeat for each service account file you have.
-It is recommended to have at least a few service accounts, as they will speed up the initial scanning immensely.
+If you have many files, it is recommended to add at least a few service accounts, as they will speed up the initial scanning immensely.

 If you want `mydrive`'s root to be a directory within the drive, add this line to the `gdrive.mydrive` section:
 ```toml
 root_path = "/path/within/drive"
 ```

+For more options, look at `greedia_example_config.toml`.

 ## Running